Duncan-Britt/portfolio-website/articles/execution_context.md

 </textarea>
 ![diagram](images/1.svg)

 Rather than thinking in terms of functions vs methods, in JavaScript, it makes more sense to think in terms of *function invocation*- via **`foo();`** vs *method invocation*- à la **`object.bar()`**.
 Method invocation in JavaScript is when a function is called on an object.
-Another way of saying this is that it is invoked with an explicit receiver- whereas function invocation is when a function is invoked with an implicit receiver.
+Another way of saying this is that it is invoked with an *explicit receiver*- whereas function invocation is when a function is invoked with an *implicit receiver*.
 The implicit receiver of a (function) invocation is the global object.
 In a browser, this is the **`window`** object.

 Normally, within a function/method definition, **`this`** references the receiver of an invocation thereof.
 Even so, the consequences might seem strange.
 Consider the following code snippet: